-We spoke with The Lions Barber Collective, an innovate charity helping raise awareness in suicide prevention.
+We spoke with The Lions Barber Collective, an innovate charity helping raise awareness in male suicide prevention.

 “Can I have a short back and sides?
 And… I wanted to kill myself last night,” As heavy as that sounds, it’s the type of conversation The Lions Barber Collective is hoping its trained barbers will be able to handle with confidence.
 “We’re not trying to make our barbers into counsellors,” Tom Chapman, founder of the Lions, is keen to emphasise.
 “We just train them to be the link and to point people in need to organisations such as the Samaritans.”

 Suicide is the biggest killer of men under the age of 45 in the UK.
 And in 2015, 75% of all suicides in the UK were male.
 Hairdresser Chapman is well aware of the impact of suicide.
 Two years ago a friend of his took is own life, and it made Chapman suddenly cognisant of the fact that more help was need in suicide prevention.
 From that, the idea of the Lions came about.

 The Lions has now joined up with grooming brand The Bluebeard’s Revenge, who conducted a survey on male mental health.
 They found that over half of British men feel more comfortable discussing mental health issues with their barbers than their doctors.
 One respondent claimed, “My relationship with my barber is over 25 long years.
 He knows everything about me and has become a very reliable and trustworthy friend that I can disclose any information to.”
 The Lions aim is to distance itself from the “clinical” setting of a doctors surgery, though, while at the same time creating a confidential safe haven for men to open up about their troubles.